Diagrammatics for Soergel categories: Preliminaries

+Let us summarize the Soergel categorification of the Hecke algebra $\mc{H}$ of the symmetric group $S_{n+1}$ and the various structures on it, following~\cite{Soe1, Soe2, Soe4, Lib1, Rou1}.

 Several subcategories of $\RmolfR$ and $\RmolfZR$ will play a role in what follows.
-Let $\mc{SC}_1$ be the full subcategory of $\RmolfR$ whose objects consist of $B_{\ii}$ for all sequences of indices $\ii$.
+Let $\mc{SC}_1$ be the full subcategory of $\RmolfR$ whose objects consist of $B_{\ii}$ for all sequences of indices $\ii$; these are called \emph{Bott-Samelson bimodules}.
 Since $R$ is a commutative ring, the Hom spaces in $\mc{SC}_1$ are in fact enriched in $\RmolfZR$.
 Let $\mc{SC}_2$ be the subcategory of $\RmolfZR$ whose objects are finite direct sums of various graded shifts of objects in $\mc{SC}_1$ and the morphisms are all grading-preserving bimodule homomorphisms.
 Finally, let $\mc{SC}$ be the Karoubi envelope of $\mc{SC}_2$, a category equivalent to the full subcategory of $\RmolfZR$ which contains all summands of objects of $\mc{SC}_2$:

 In general, the Karoubi envelope is the category which formally includes all ``summands'', where a summand of an object $M$ is identified by an idempotent $p \in\mathrm{End}(M)$ corresponding to projection to that summand.
 Since $\RmolfZR$ is abelian, it is idempotent-closed, and the Karoubi envelope of $\mc{SC}_2$ can be realized as a subcategory in $\RmolfZR$.
-We refer the reader to Wikipedia and other easily found online sources for basic information about Karoubi envelopes.
+We refer the reader to \cite{BM} for basic information about Karoubi envelopes.

-This final category $\mc{SC}$ (the Soergel category) is a $\Bbbk$-linear additive monoidal category with the Krull-Schmidt property.
+This final category $\mc{SC}$ (the category of \emph{Soergel bimodules}) is a $\Bbbk$-linear additive monoidal category with the Krull-Schmidt property.
 Soergel showed that, when $\Bbbk$ is an infinite field of characteristic other than $2$, the indecomposable bimodules in this category are enumerated by elements of the Weyl group and grading shifts (Theorem 6.16 in~\cite{Soe4}).
 They are denoted by $B_w\{j\}$ for $w\in \mc{W}$ and $j\in \Z$.
-An indecomposable $B_w$ is determined by the condition that it appears as a direct summand of $B_{\ii}$, where $\ii =i_1\dots i_d$ and $s_{i_1}\dots s_{i_d}$ is a reduced presentation of $w$, and does not appear as direct summand of any $B_{\ii}$, for sequences $\ii$ of length less than $d=l(w)$.
+An indecomposable $B_w$ is determined by the condition that it appears as a direct summand of $B_{\ii}$, where $\ii =i_1\dots i_d$ and $s_{i_1}\dots s_{i_d}$ is a reduced presentation of $w$, and does not appear as direct summand of any $B_{\ii}$, for sequences $\ii$ of length less than $l(w)$.